Health Services

 Immunization Requirements:

 All personal exemptions must be renewed annually and must be dated July 1 or later to be acceptable for the following school year.
-Further details and instructions can be found on the CDPHE website.
+Further details and instructions can be found in the link.

 Procedures for Medications: